philmayes/midi_maker/README.md

 ### play
 Format: `play voice=vname tunes=tune1,tune2... transpose=#`

-Play one or more `tunes` with the specified `voice`.
+Play one or more `tunes` in turn with the specified `voice`.
 If `transpose` is supplied, raise or lower the notes by that number of semitones.

 ### rhythm
-Format: `voice=vname rhythms=rhythm1,rhythm2...`
+Format: `rhythm voices=vname1,vname2... rhythms=rhythm1,rhythm2...`

+Note that the `rhythm` command is used both to define a rhythm (see above) and (here) to invoke it.

-If the voice style is percussion, bass or rhythm, it will use the rhythm supplied and repeat it for each bar.
+If the voice style is `perc`, `bass` or `rhythm`, it will use the rhythm supplied and repeat it for each bar.
 If multiple rhythms are supplied, they will be used in turn, one per bar.
 When all rhythms have been played, the first one is used again.

 ### composition
 Format: `composition name=cname`